trustbloc/trustbloc-did-method/docs/spec/trustbloc-did-method.md

 `history/` is a directory of previous stakeholder configs for this stakeholder.

 [`.well-known/did-configuration`](https://identity.foundation/specs/did-configuration/), a Well-Known DID Configuration resource, asserts a linkage between a group of DIDs and the domain which the configuration is exposed under.
-A stakeholder must have a Well-Known DID Configuration which asserts two domain linkages:
+A stakeholder must have a Well-Known DID Configuration which asserts domain linkage:
- - One between the stakeholder's `did:key` DID (the same one contained within the consortium config) and its domain.
- - One between the stakeholder's `did:trustbloc` DID (the same one contained within the consortium config) and its domain.
+ - Between the stakeholder's `did:trustbloc` DID (the same one contained within the consortium config) and its domain.

 ##### Stakeholder Configuration Files
 Each of these files is named `[domain].json`, where `[domain]` is the URL domain, owned by the stakeholder, where you can find the canonical copy of the stakeholder's configuration.